ayubix/Checkers-game/README.md

 ## Features

-### Standard Rules Implementation: Supports all the official rules of checkers.
+### Standard Rules Implementation: Full support for the official rules of checkers.
+### Piece Capturing: Captured pieces are automatically removed from the board.
-### Burned Pieces: Pieces that are captured are correctly removed from the board.
+### Burned Pieces: Any piece that is able to capture but doesn't perform a capture on its turn will be removed from the board.
-### King and Pawn Mechanics: Differentiates between king and pawn movements.
+### King and Pawn Mechanics: Differentiates between king and pawn movements, ensuring accurate gameplay for each piece type.
-### Multi-Capturing Moves: Allows for sequences of captures in a single turn.
+### Multi-Capturing Moves: Supports multiple captures in a single turn, following the rules for sequential captures.
-### Winning and Stalemate Alerts: Notifies players when the game is won or results in a stalemate.
+### Win and Stalemate Alerts: Alerts players when a game is won, lost, or results in a stalemate.
-### Resign and Draw: Players can resign or offer a draw at any point during the game.
+### Resignation and Draw Offers: Players can resign or offer a draw at any point during the game, allowing for flexible game.

 ## Game rules